 Submitted by Alan Billingsley.

-For more information contact: Alan Billingsley (email), Clover Park Rotary service project coordinator.
+For more information or to get involved, contact Alan Billingsley (email@example.com) Rotary Project coordinator.